twalt007/lfz-dev/MAC_INSTRUCTIONS.md

 sudo service mysql start
 http localhost
 ```
-2. Open your web browser and go to `localhost`.
+2. Open your web browser and go to `http://localhost`.
 You should see the same HTML document, but presented to you as a web page.
 3. Open a new tab in your web browser and go to `http://localhost/phpmyadmin` and log in with the username `root` and the password `root`.

 ![Testing the Environment](__env__/macos/test-env.gif)